5 Options to Reset Windows 8 Password

 You can easily create a password reset disk in Windows 8 if you can log on your computer.
 With the help of a password reset disk, you can reset your Windows 8 password if you ever forget it.

 But in fact, how many normal Windows users bother to create a password reset disk, let alone know that this feature exists?
-If you've forgotten Windows 8 password and don't have a password reset disk, it's too late to create a password reset disk.
+If you've forgotten your password and don't have a Windows 8 password reset disk, it's too late to create a password reset disk.
 Skip to one of the other methods outlined below.

-If you are able to log in your computer with the built-in administrator account or other admin account, Windows password reset can be very simple for you.
+If you are able to log in your computer with the built-in administrator account or other admin account, Windows 8 password reset can be very simple for you.
 After logging on computer, right-click My Computer icon to select Manage to enter Computer Management screen, and then click Local Users and Groups folder and Users folder.
 All Windows accounts will be displayed for you.
-Right-click the account you want to edit and select Reset Password to reset your lost Windows 8 password.
+Right-click the account you want to edit and select Set Password.

 Ophcrack is an open source Windows password recovery tool based on rainbow tables.
 The program contains the ability to import the hashes from a variety of formats, including dumping directly from the SAM files of Windows.
 It is claimed that these tables can crack 99.9% of alphanumeric passwords of up to 14 characters in usually a few minutes.